MalakMohameed/MalakMohamed.github.io/_posts/2025-04-02-gsoc-proposal.md

 **Alexander S.** (OpenCV Community)

 ### Goal:
-The goal of this project is to implement synchronized multi-camera video recording using OpenCV, enabling real-time capture of video streams from multiple cameras in a synchronized manner.
-This is especially valuable for applications in multi-view scenarios where calibration between different cameras and synchronization of the video streams are crucial.
-The project will focus on working with various camera input methods, including V4L2 and RTSP streams, and ensuring that video frames from multiple cameras are timestamped and captured synchronously.
+The primary goal of this project is to implement synchronized multi-camera video recording using OpenCV, enabling the real-time capture of video streams from multiple cameras in a synchronized manner.
+This feature will be particularly valuable in applications that require multiple viewpoints, such as surveillance, 3D modeling, or event recording.

+The project aims to ensure the precise synchronization of video streams from different camera sources, including V4L2 and RTSP streams.
+It will involve developing mechanisms to handle timestamping, ensuring that frames from each camera are captured simultaneously.
+Additionally, the project will address challenges related to video frame calibration across different cameras, ensuring that the multiple video streams align perfectly for further analysis or playback.

+This feature is designed to provide a reliable and efficient solution for capturing synchronized multi-camera video, which can be used in various domains such as research, entertainment, and security systems.
+By leveraging OpenCV, the project will ensure that the solution is highly customizable, scalable, and easy to integrate with other systems or applications.

 ## About Me